Claymates

-Claymates is a platform game for the Super Nintendo Entertainment System (SNES).
+Claymates is a platform video game developed by Visual Concepts and published by Interplay Productions for the Super Nintendo Entertainment System (SNES).
 It is one of Interplay's clay animation titles which also included the ClayFighter series.

 Plot

-The protagonist is named Clayton.
-His scientist father has developed a serum that can transform people into animals when it is combined with clay.
+The protagonist is a boy named Clayton, whose scientist father, Professor Putty, has developed a serum that can transform people into animals when it is combined with clay.
 Suddenly, Jobo the witch doctor appears and demands the formula for the serum.
-The father refuses, to which Jobo replies by changing Clayton into a ball of clay and stealing away both his father and the serum.
+The professor refuses, to which Jobo replies by changing Clayton into a ball of clay and stealing away both his father and the serum.
 Clayton vows to save his father despite his new form and embarks on a journey through his backyard, the Pacific, Japan, Africa, and finally outer space.